The scent of young Scotland

 This post’s piece of graffiti is offered as The Filthy Pen's own modest tribute to Scotland's national poet.
 Not the message, obviously – that would be rude and disrespectful - but the way in which it’s delivered.
 The wording has a distinctly Scottish flavour, something Rabbie's own work is renowned for.
 Note that all-important spelling of the third word.
 With that final e, it’s very Caledonian.

 The picture was sent in late last year by regular TFP correspondent Nicola Rainey, who noticed the slogan written on a wall in Newhaven Road, Edinburgh.
 And with splendid timing, Nicola has now submitted a second image of it.
 This one reveals how the original message has been expanded.
 It seems to have become a collaborative effort.
-It has turned into a call and response: The use of the local vernacular no instead of not maintains the strong Scottish theme of this piece, so it's fitting that it should make an appearance on this special commemorative day, when the Scots dialect plays such an important part in the celebrations.
+It has turned into a call and response:

 In expressing themselves this way, the young authors have picked up the literary baton from Robert Burns, and they’ve run with it.
 And they’re going to keep on running, all the way to Cash Generator.
 They plan to sell the baton and use the money to buy Buckfast.